1stage/Aquarius-MX/README.md

 - **Expandable** - System expansion port available for future add-ons

 ## Status Updates
-- **15 MAY 2023** - Alpha Testing in process.
+- **16 MAY 2023** - Alpha Testing in process.
 Version 1-6-0a of PCB available, supporting new ROM/CART and RTC reset options; AQ_MX_RRU.JED incremented to 1.2 to support reset behavior updates.
+ROM v1.3 development upgraded to v2.0 due to large list of features and updates.
 - **01 MAY 2023** - Version 1-5-0a of PCB available, supporting RTC integration.
 - **02 FEB 2023** - Published version 1-4-0c of the PCB which fixes a missing mounting hole for Controller B when using a metal DB9 port.
 If you ordered a 1-4-0b version, the hole can be drilled out at 1/8" / 3.25mm.
 - **21 JAN 2023** - Published version 1-4-0b of the PCB.
 Allows use of either **[Type A or Type B CH376S USB interface boards](https://github.com/1stage/Aquarius-MX/tree/main/pcb#ch376s-usb-interface-modules)**, and allows use of less expensive metal DB9 connectors.